 The session will explore the perspective of the weaker side in a war at sea (a war with a significant maritime component).
-It will concentrate on the concept of sea denial and examine various methods (ways) to dispute and deny control of the sea.
+It will concentrate on the concept of sea denial and examine various methods (ways) to dispute control of the sea and deny its use.

 When one cannot gain complete sea control, the only two options available are to relinquish control entirely, thereby accepting great risk with any attempted use of the sea, or to dispute sea control (pursue sea denial as an alternative objective until strong enough to obtain sea control).
-As discussed in JMO-20 and 21, sea control can be described as one's ability to use a given part of the sea/ocean and associated air (space) for military and nonmilitary purposes and deny the same to the enemy.
+As discussed in JMO-18 and 19, sea control can be described as one's ability to use a given part of the sea/ocean and associated air (space) for military and nonmilitary purposes and deny the same to the enemy.
 Conversely, sea denial refers to actions and activities to disrupt, prevent, or challenge use of the sea by the opposing side.
-While a nation may not have the capabilities or capacity to gain sea control to the extent desired against a stronger adversary at sea, there are many ways a belligerent can contest (i.e. dispute) an opponent's control of the sea.
+While a state or belligerent may not have the capabilities or capacity to gain sea control to the extent desired against a stronger adversary at sea, there are many ways a belligerent can contest (i.e. dispute) an opponent's control of the sea, reducing their freedom of action.
+Upon commencement of hostilities, it is not always clear that one side is initially stronger at sea.
 It can be argued, as Corbett has done, that in war, command of the sea is normally in dispute.
 There are many instances in the history of war where two sides struggled for extended periods of time, disputing the other's attempts to control the sea, until one side ultimately proved strong enough to obtain sea control to a significant degree in a desired area.
 Even in instances where a particular nation may not have operational or strategic reasons to use the sea during war for either military or commercial purposes, an objective of sea denial may yet be necessary to prevent the enemy from using the sea in harmful ways.

 The selected readings for this session discuss sea denial and the various methods for achieving this objective.
-The various methods of disputing sea control which are leveraged often depend on the relative strength of each side, particular capabilities each side possesses, and theater geography and geometry.
+The various methods of disputing sea control often depend on the relative strength of each side, particular capabilities each side possesses, and theater geography and geometry.
 Nations tend to pursue multiple methods of sea denial simultaneously, as no single method is likely sufficient to fully and effectively achieve sea denial in a given theater or area of operations.